May 5, 2026

 Colorways

-It can also note special treatments such as washes, dye methods, or finishes often used in categories like denim or activewear.
-Documenting this clearly keeps every variation consistent across production runs.
+It can also note special treatments, such as washes, dye methods, or finishes, that are often used in categories like denim or activewear.
+Documenting this clearly keeps every variation consistent from one production run to the next.

 Quality and Testing

-It should include shrinkage results after wash and dry cycles, tests for colorfastness to washing, rubbing, and light, as well as stretch and recovery checks for performance fabrics.
+It should include shrinkage findings from wash and dry cycles, colorfastness tests for washing, rubbing, and light, and stretch and recovery testing for performance fabrics.

-An acceptable quality level (AQL) plan with clear pass or fail rules also exists, giving factories precise criteria to follow before bulk production begins.
+An acceptable quality level (AQL) plan with clear pass-or-fail rules also exists, providing factories with precise criteria to follow before bulk production begins.

 Packaging and Folding